mauricege/HyperPersonalisation/README.md

 # HyperPersonalisation

-This repository contains code for zero-shot, meta-data conditioned personalisation of wav2vec speech models.
+This repository contains code for zero-shot, metadata conditioned personalisation of wav2vec speech models.
 Personalisation is achieved through an adaptation of [hyperformers](https://github.com/rabeehk/hyperformer) - relevant reused code is assembled in `./hyperformer`.